 Get the Council Requirements for Dual Occupancies

-Every local area has duplex town planning requirements that you will need to adhere to.
-Before you embark on the project, familiarise yourself with the local environmental plan and the local council’s development control plan.
-You need comprehensive information on the required lot area for duplex development in the local council and the kind of designs and duplex architecture that are permissible.
+You will be required to adhere to the duplex town planning rules that are present in every local area.
+Before you get started on the project, you should get yourself acquainted with the local environmental plan and the development control plan that the local council has in place.
+You need detailed information on the minimum lot size required for duplex development in the local council, as well as the types of duplex designs and architectural styles that are acceptable.

 Ensure Proper Zoning

-If you have met the council requirements for the dual occupancy development, you will need to focus your attention on the site where you want to develop your duplexes.
-Take measures to ensure that the site has been properly zoned for duplex development.
+If you have satisfied the conditions that the council has established for the creation of a dual occupancy building, then you will need to direct your attention towards the location where you intend to build your duplexes.
+Take the necessary steps to ensure that the land has been zoned appropriately for the development of duplexes.

 Does The Land Meet The Dual Occupancy Criteria?